Close

 9. Review the employee handbook

-Take a look at your employee handbook to ensure you’ve added information about any legislative updates and to make sure the policies and practices outlined in the handbook are done in practice.
+Take a look at your employee handbook to ensure you’ve added information about any legislative updates and to make sure the policies and practices outlined in the handbook are being followed in practice.

 10. Send reminders and notices to employees